multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 ## Testing a failed funding campaign

-This is simimlar to the previous one, but instead we have the users claim instead of the owner after deadline.
+This is similar to the previous one, but instead we have the users claim instead of the owner after deadline.

 ```rust
 #[test]